How to Become a Sign Language Teacher: Career Guide

 Sign language teachers might introduce sign language to deaf students or teach hearing students who are learning sign language as a second language.
 Teachers in public or private schools work school hours and generally have a two-month break during summer months.
 They also must be able to work well with children and adolescents.

 Education and credentialing requirements for aspiring sign language teachers vary.
-Those who work in elementary, secondary or high schools will generally need a bachelor's degree in teaching, while those who work for continuing education centers, businesses or other organizations will likely need some training and/or experience.
-Check out the table below to see a rundown of what's required in becoming a sign language teacher:
+Those who work in elementary, secondary or high schools will generally need a bachelor's degree in teaching and a teaching license, while those who work for continuing education centers, businesses or other organizations will likely need some training and/or experience.
+Check out the table below to see a rundown of what's required to become a sign language teacher:

 |Degree Level||Bachelor's degree required to teach in a public or private school*|